 Nearly a year has passed since Germany declared war on the United States.
 Finally, we are about to enter the war against Germany on a large scale.

-Landing in Morocco, our invasion forces will soon be positioned to drive into Algeria and beyond to Tunisia, where we can link with Montgomery’s 8th Army attacking from the east and finally throw the Axis out of North Africa entirely.
-But first we’ve got to get ashore and stay ashore.
-We must seize the ports that you find clearly marked on your map.
-There are 3 of them, all vital.
+Operation Torch is divided into three separate landings, designated Western, Center, and Eastern Task Forces.
+We'll deal with the Western landing first.
+You, general, will take command of the Western Task Force landing in Morocco.
+First priority is to seize the ports marked on the strategic map on the wall here.
+You'll note there are three of them, all vital: Safi, Casablanca, and Port Lyautey.

 But we must do more.
-The Vichy French control this territory and nominally they are allies of the Germans.
+The Vichy French government controls this territory, general, and nominally they are German allies.
 The fact is, they may not fight, but we can’t be sure.
-To persuade them that the better part of valor is to abandon the Germans and join us, or at least remain neutral, the bigger brass command that we occupy not only the designated ports but every settlement and keep them garrisoned until the political issue with the French is resolved.
+To persuade them that the better part of valor is to abandon the Germans and join us, or at least remain neutral, we must occupy not only the designated ports but every settlement, and keep them garrisoned until the political issue with the French is resolved.

+Now for the Center and Eastern Task Forces…

+God willing, gentlemen, our invasion forces will soon be positioned to drive into Algeria and beyond into Tunisia, where we will link up with Field Marshall Montgomery’s British Eighth Army attacking from the east, and finally throw the Axis out of North Africa entirely.
+But first, we’ve got to get ashore and stay ashore!

 As I said, we’ve had nearly a year to prepare.
-Show the Germans -- and our allies -- that the US Army put the time to best use and is ready to fight and win!
-That is all: good luck!
+Let's show the Germans -- and our allies -- that the US Army put the time to best use and is ready to fight and win!
+That's all, unless there are any questions…

+Thanks for your attention, gentlemen, and give 'em hell!